 On July 22, 1976, former Monmouth University star Wendy Boglioli had what she considers to be her greatest day ever as a competitor.
 But it wasn’t the day she won her gold medal.

 Wendy Boglioli (neé Lansbach), born March 6, 1955, was raised in Merrill, and later Land of Lakes, Wisc.
-She attended Monmouth University from 1973 to 1976 and is one of the most decorated athletes in Monmouth athletics history, starring in swimming.
+She attended Monmouth University in West Long Branch from 1973 to 1976 and is one of the most decorated athletes in Monmouth athletics history, starring in swimming.

 After eight years of active competition, she retired from swimming in 1974, leaving the squad at Monmouth U. to marry Bernie Boglioli, then the assistant coach of Central Jersey Aquatic Club.
 At a time when women swimmers did not lift weights and collegiate nationals carried little prestige, Boglioli lost 40 pounds and returned to competition with a sensational record-setting performance at the 1976 AIAW championships.

 On Sunday, July 25, 1976, at the Olympic Games in Montreal, Wendy’s star reached its zenith when she swam on the team that won the gold medal in the 4×100 meter freestyle relay, which set World and Olympic Records.
 The 4×100 meter freestyle relay is considered the most prestigious event in Olympic swimming; it is the final event of of the swimming competition for both men and women.
 Wendy also won the bronze medal in the 100 meter butterfly and a silver medal in the 4×100 meter medley relay at the Montreal games.
 She was 21 years old at the time – the oldest member of the U.S. women’s swim team.